Don’t Miss Out! Sign Up for the Moviefone Newsletter Today.

 IN

-Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'Love on the Run' on each platform when they are available.
+Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'Love on the Run' on each platform when they are available.
 Now, before we get into all the details of how you can watch 'Love on the Run' right now, here are some particulars about the Les Films du Carrosse drama flick.

-Released April 6th, 1979, 'Love on the Run' stars Jean-Pierre Léaud, Marie-France Pisier, Claude Jade, Dani The PG movie has a runtime of about 1 hr 33 min, and received a user score of 71 (out of 100) on TMDb, which compiled reviews from 191 well-known users.
+Love on the Run starring Jean-Pierre Léaud, Marie-France Pisier, Claude Jade, Dani has a PG rating, a runtime of about 1 hr 33 min, and a scheduled release date of April 6th, 1979.

 'Love on the Run' is currently available to rent, purchase, or stream via subscription on Criterion Channel .